Distance Constraint Satisfaction Problems: Preliminaries

 \section{Preliminaries}

-A finite relational signature $\tau$ is a finite set of relation symbols $R_i$, each of which has an associated arity $k_i$.
-A (relational) structure $\Gamma$ consists of a set $D$ (the domain) together with a relation $R_i^\Gamma \subseteq D^{k_i}$ for each relation symbol $R_i$ from $\tau$.
-We consider only finite signature structures in this paper.
+A \emph{relational signature} $\tau$ is a set of relation symbols $R_i$, each of which has an associated arity $k_i$.
+A $\tau$-structure $\Gamma$ consists of a set $D$ (the domain) together with a relation $R_i^\Gamma \subseteq D^{k_i}$ for each relation symbol $R_i$ from $\tau$.
+We consider only finite signatures in this paper.